rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

   This is more convenient than using multiple carets when there are multiple messages associated with the same line.

+The space character between `//~` (or other variants) and the subsequent text is negligible (i.e. there is no semantic difference between `//~ ERROR` and `//~ERROR` although the former is more common in the codebase).

 ### Error annotation examples

 Here are examples of error annotations on different lines of UI test